vdods/barf/README.md

 The `ccmake` tool is a curses interface for cmake which is easy to use.

-### Running Unit Tests

-If the BUILD_barftest option is enabled in cmake (done interactively in `ccmake` or specified via `-D BUILD_barftest=ON` option to `cmake`) then the `bin/barftest` binary will be built, and when run will execute a suite of unit tests, exercising a real scanner and parser that was taken from another of the author's projects.

-    bin/barftest

-Will silently succeed if no tests fail, otherwise will indicate failed tests.
-A help message can be seen by supplying the `--help` option.
-More detailed test output can be had by using the `--log-level=X` option, e.g.

-    bin/barftest --log-level=TRC

-will give very very verbose output.

-    bin/barftest --log-level=INF

-will give verbose output, essentially only showing which tests are being run, the results, and the summary of the overall run.

-A filter can be specified to run only a subset of tests, e.g.

-    bin/barftest /00/parser/09/func

-will run all tests whose path starts with `/00/parser/09/func`.
-Note that the end of the filter string doesn't have to coincide with a `/` char.

 ## Using BARF in Another Project

 If `barf` has been properly installed, the files necessary for cmake's `find_package`